Quick Start: Your First Flint

 - Module - Mesh - Deep dive into your notes system

-- Module - Plugins & Mods - Extend with automation
+- Module - Shards & Mods - Extend with automation

 - Module - Workspace - Connect to external resources